 Guy Harris, captain with the Tupelo Police.
 Photo courtesy of Guy Harris and Wanda Powell Heagy.

 His songs are unforgettable - they have stood the test of time, especially his singles of the 1950s, a decade in which he had a song at No. 1. for a full 6 months of that year.
-An even more incredible statistic is Elvis only started at RCA in January of 1956, there is only two years until he is drafted in to the U.S. Army, he made 4 movies during this time.
-A testament to his incredible break-through is the fact that he managed to sell twice as many records in the entire decade of the 1950s with only these two years of recording than any other performer.
-[There were also the SUN years 1954-1955 but these were not years of huge record sales compared to when he became a national sensation in 1956.]
+An even more incredible statistic is Elvis only started at RCA in January of 1956, there is only two years until he is drafted into the U.S. Army, he made 4 movies during this time.
+A testament to his incredible breakthrough is the fact that he managed to sell twice as many records in the entire decade of the 1950s with only these two years of recording than any other performer.
+(There were also the SUN years 1954-1955 but these were not huge for record sales like when he became a national sensation in 1956).

 They were also unpredictable.
 Who could know what the next one would be like?
 Elvis liberally altered his style to suit each song.
 There were the early country-boy rockabillies sung in a breathless high pitch, of which My Baby Left Me, Milkcow Blues Boogie and Money Honey are examples.
 His more mature, aggressive rock 'n' roll stance came out with songs such as Blue Suede Shoes, One Night and A Big Hunk O' Love. his approach to ballads ranged from the ethereal vocal effects on the guitar-tapping version of Blue Moon to smooth crooning on As Long As I Have You, Can't Help Falling In Love and many other slow numbers and movie songs.